-My child and I understand that the school's Code of Conduct appresponsible for any costs caused by my child's failure to abide by any costs to send my child home.
-Initial Accidents can be the result of the nature of the activity and can on either part of the student, or the School Board or its employe where the activity is taking place.
-By allowing your son/daughte you are accepting the risk of an accident occurring, and agree th is suitable for your child. ees or agents, or the facility er to participate in this activity, Initial In signing this consent and Waiver, I am not relying on any oral ments made by the School Board and its servants, agents, empl the Ministry of Education, to induce me to permit my child to tak out in this Consent and Waiver. oyees, or authorized volunteers, or Initial I am 19 years of age or more and have read and understand the and understand that it is binding upon me, my heirs, executors executors and administrators.
+My child and I understand that the school's Code of Conduct ap responsible for any costs caused by my child's failure to abide b any costs to send my child home.
+Initial Accidents can be the result of the nature of the activity and can occur with or without any fault on either part of the student, or the School Board or its employees or agents, or the facility where the activity is taking place.
+By allowing your son/daughter to participate in this activity, you are accepting the risk of an accident occurring, and agree that this activity, as described above, s suitable for your child.
+Initial In signing this consent and Waiver, I am not relying on any oral ments made by the School Board and its servants, agents, empl the Ministry of Education, to induce me to permit my child to tal out in this Consent and Waiver. loyees, or authorized volunteers, or Initial I am 19 years of age or more and have read and understand the and understand that it is binding upon me, my heirs, executors executors and administrators.
 Initial Date: Signature of Witness Signature of Parent/Guardian Printed Name of Witness Printed Name of Parent/Guardian Address Address